 The Cromwell has just 188 hotel rooms, but over 600 parking spaces are needed to accommodate all the non-hotel guests who frequent popular Cromwell attractions such as Giada (Food Network’s Giada De Laurentiis’ restaurant), or Drai’s Beachclub & Nightclub.

-Nevertheless, there usually are parking spots available here – albeit at a cost for non-hotel guests.
+Nevertheless, there usually are parking spots available here – albeit at a cost.

 Parking Fee at the Cromwell Hotel & Casino